tmccombs/json-comments-rs/README.md

 use json_comments::StripComments;

 fn main() -> Result<()> {
 // Some JSON input data as a &str.
-Maybe this comes form the user. let data = r#"
+Maybe this comes from the user. let data = r#"
     {
         "name": /* full */ "John Doe",